Balzu/g4-2025-website/docs/_pages/index.markdown

 ###  From Attacks to Awareness: A Graph That Connects the Dots
-What begins as a cyberattack often ends in headlines — yet rarely in real understanding.
+What begins as a cyberattack often ends in headlines, yet rarely in real understanding.
 Public narratives tend to dramatize, while companies react with urgency, investing in solutions they may not fully grasp.
 Somewhere between the breach and the boardroom, technical knowledge gets lost in translation.

 This is where our graph steps in: not just as a visualization tool, but as a way to connect data, expertise, and communication into a cohesive system of shared understanding.
-It links threats to research, concepts to countermeasures, and people to meaning — helping turn reactive defenses into informed strategies.
+It links threats to research, concepts to countermeasures, and people to meaning, helping turn reactive defenses into informed strategies.

 Because in cybersecurity, visibility isn’t just about network logs — it’s about making knowledge itself visible.